ayxxn-shxrif/face-recog-with-webcam/README.md

 # face-recog with webcam
- open the file and run on ur cmd
+ upload ur face  by creating a folder of your name in 'known_faces' folder than run the '1.py' file